architect/arc.codes.next/src/docs/en/guides/tutorials/code-sharing-across-functions.md

 ```
 When `/about` is requested, this function will execute and be able to return the data being passed into `Layout()`.

 6. Finally we have some finer control over which GET functions will have `/src/views` copied into it.
-We do this with the `@views` pragma in the `.arc` file.
+We do this with the `@views` pragma in the `app.arc` file.
 We want to create an URL to our style sheet, but this function doesn't need access to the layout code.
 Only the GET routes under `@views` will have the `src/views` code copied into it.
 Our first route of `/answer` won't have the `src/views` modules copied into `node_modules`.

 Now we can modify the code in `/src/http/get-css-000stylesheet/index.js` with the following: